fbpx

 Introducing Interactive Email Elements (e.g., Accordions, Sliders, Buttons)

-Interactive elements are becoming increasingly popular in email design.
+Interactive elements are becoming increasingly popular in email design best practices.
 They add an extra layer of engagement, allowing users to interact with your email without leaving the inbox.

 From accordions to sliders, interactive features make emails more dynamic and, when used correctly, can improve engagement rates.